-“Drop something,” He dropped the pen.
-“And it will fall, whether we understand why or not.”
+“Drop something,” he dropped the pen, “and gravity will take, whether we understand why or not.”

 Prophet nodded.
 “The Emptiness is a disease.
 Nihilism is spiritual un-health.
 You wouldn’t tell someone infirm with the flu that their state is desirable.
 You wouldn’t serve the virus by spreading it, would you?”